vinaykr3/e-kart/README.md

 I have installed redux and redux-presist and define Header folder inside components folder.

+## Icons use
+Defined icons like cart-icon, search-icon, setting-icon but setting icon does not show anything by clicking I'll show something in future.

 ## Available Scripts

 In the project directory, you can run: